QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Where matrix powers of diagonal matrices are simply the element-wise power of each element.

 Benchmark the speed of calculating the sequence of :math:`\phi_t` up to ``T = 2N`` using this method.
-In principle, the factorization and easy calculation of the power should give you benefits.
-Explain why it does or does not using computational order.
+In principle, the factorization and easy calculation of the power should give you benefits compared to simply iterating the map as we did in Exercise 2a.
+Explain why it does or does not using computational order of each approach.